 Figure out how much you can dedicate from each paycheck to invest — as Sather said, this can be as little as $20 or $30 a month, so this can be just $10 to $15 per paycheck.

 Consider Fractional Investments

 That may not be enough to purchase a full stock, so you can either set money aside until you can buy the stock or ETF of your choosing, or you can make a fractional investment.
 Apps like Robinhood and some brokerages allow you to purchase small parts of a share, which makes them more affordable for you.
-For example, it currently costs over $3,500 to buy a single share of Amazon (AMZN), but 0.1 shares of Amazon is only $350.
+For example, if it currently costs over $2,200 to buy a single share of Amazon (AMZN), 0.1 shares of Amazon would be only $220.

 Invest Your Spare Change

 Another way to get into the investing game without needing a ton of money is to use an app that automatically invests your spare change, such as Acorns or Stash.
 They round up purchases you make with your credit or debit cards to the nearest dollar and then automatically invest that amount for you.
 For example, if you bought groceries for $95.50, the app would round up the purchase to $96, investing the additional $0.50.

 There are several other ways to start investing with just a little bit of money, including using the dollar-cost average strategy to invest in mutual funds or ETFs, investing in stablecoins, lending your money for high interest via peer-to-peer lending platforms and investing in crowdfunds or REITs.
 The best way to make the most of your (small) investments is to do some research to figure out what is right for you.

 “Investing isn’t just a question of putting aside money as early as possible and the compounding interest of your portfolio, but rather about the compounding interests of your investment knowledge,” said Stig Brodersen, co-host of the “We Study Billionaires” podcast.
 “Start reading books as soon as possible and learn from the people with the best track records like Warren Buffett.”